 Due to the ongoing COVID-19 pandemic we sadly have to announce the cancellation of the bird migration count at Besh Barmag in autumn 2020.
 Even if all shutdowns and travel restrictions will be rescinded and the infection risk lowered by the purposed start of the count in August, there are many other impacts which make… Continue reading Besh Barmag Bird Migration Count 2020 cancelled!

 The Ornithological Society of the Middle East (OSME) just published the latest issue of Sandgrouse.
 This issue is online free available as PDF file owed to the extraordinary pandemic situation.
 Great idea!
 In this issue you will find the article ‘The development of the Besh Barmag Bird Migration Count in Azerbaijan and its importance for… Continue reading New paper about the Besh Barmag Bird Migration Count published in Sandgrouse

-You like what we are doing and you want to support the Besh Barmag Bird Migration Count?
-If so, please consider to make a donation (1 = 10 €).
+You like what we are doing and you want to support the Besh Barmag Bird Migration Count or our other bird conservation activities?
+If so, please consider to make a donation (1 item = 10 €).